Parks & Recreation

-The Park is open to the public each day of the week from dusk to dawn.
+The Park is open to the public each day of the week from sunrise to sunset (dawn to dusk).

 There are 2 pavilions available for reservation - the Eshleman Pavilion (located to the left) and the Douts Pavilion (located to the right).
-A $50.00 fee is now charged to reserve a pavilion.
+A $50.00 fee is now charged to reserve a pavilion and this fee must be paid at least 3 days in advance of the date of your reservation.
 For more information, please contact the Roads & Park Department.

 (See History of Drumore Park below.)

 Roads & Park Department

 Drumore, PA 17518

 Ph: 717-548-2660, Voicemail #1